 Performance management is a task dreaded by many and performed well by few.
 The good news is that there are a selection of very common pitfalls.
 If you identify these and conscientiously avoid them, then you are already ahead of the game.
 Here are three common errors and how to avoid them:

-Mistake 1: Seeing performance management as an annual event rather than an ongoing process.
+Mistake 1: Seeing performance management process as an annual event

 Do you know where the tradition of annual appraisement comes from?
 They are a hangover from the era of big, top down corporations and ruthless yearly meetings that could end your career. (http://www.forbes.com/sites/joshbersin/2013/05/06/time-to-scrap-performance-appraisals/) Bosses would tell employees whether they had met their targets, hand out bonuses to top performers, and fire the weakest links.
 It’s worth pointing this out if only to demonstrate the sheer ridiculousness of the idea that one meeting a year is a good way to do staff appraisals.
 Nonetheless, many of us continue to make this fundamental error.